maru0014/google-calendar-template/PRIVACY_POLICY.md

 ### Overview

-Google Calendar Templates (the "Extension") is a Chrome extension that adds template functionality to Google Calendar.
+Google Calendar Template (the "Extension") is a Chrome extension that adds template functionality to Google Calendar.
 This Privacy Policy explains how the Extension handles data.

 ### Information We Collect